Philosophy Major

 Cadets satisfy the West Point Writing Program requirement by successfully completing writing requirements in the core curriculum and this course in the major.

-- PY300 - PHILOSOPHICAL METHODS
+- PY300 - Philosophical Methods

-To learn more, view the full Philosophy major curriculum.
+- View the full Philosophy major curriculum

 Honor Societies

-- Golden Key - International Honour Society
+- Golden Key - International honor society

-- Phi Kappa Phi - Oldest and Largest Collegiate Honor Society
+- Phi Kappa Phi - Oldest and largest collegiate honor society

 To learn more about enrichment for this area of study, visit the Department of Law and Philosophy or the center associated with this department/area of study.